 Proximate composition is essential for evaluating the nutritional potential of plant materials.
 Parameters such as moisture and ash contents inform shelf life and mineral composition, respectively (Garuba et al., 2018), while protein, fat, and crude fiber levels are important indicators of dietary value and digestive health (Li & Komarek, 2017).
 These attributes suggest that E. odoratum may contribute to addressing nutritional deficiencies in resource-limited settings (Ogechukwu & Okoye, 2017).
 Phytochemicals, including alkaloids, flavonoids, tannins, saponins, terpenoids, phenolics, and essential oils, are largely responsible for the therapeutic properties of medicinal plants (Samarin & Nusrat, 2009; Okigbo et al., 2009).
 Flavonoids are notable for their antioxidant activity and role in mitigating oxidative stress and chronic diseases (Sharifi-Rad et al., 2020), while alkaloids exhibit diverse pharmacological effects, including analgesic and antimalarial activities (Uzor, 2020).

 Medicinal plants remain a significant source of bioactive compounds with antimicrobial, antiviral, anticancer, antioxidant, and enzyme-inhibitory activities (Dar et al., 2023).
 E. odoratum has been traditionally employed for wound healing and inflammatory conditions and has demonstrated a broad spectrum of biological activities, including antimicrobial, anti-inflammatory, antidiabetic, and antioxidant effects (Vijayaraghavan et al., 2017).
-Antioxidants, which neutralize free radicals and prevent oxidative damage, play a critical role in these effects (Chaudhary et al..
-2023).
+Antioxidants, which neutralize free radicals and prevent oxidative damage, play a critical role in these effects (Chaudhary et al., 2023).

 This study aims to bridge traditional knowledge and scientific evidence by evaluating the proximate composition, phytochemical profile, and antioxidant properties of Eupatorium odoratum.
 Such findings may validate its ethnomedicinal uses, support the development of natural therapeutic or nutritional products, and inform sustainable approaches.